api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 Similarly, if the auction award transaction fails, there will be no retry, because the award signature was already exposed publicly.

-### Bidding phase guarantee
+### Bid phase guarantee

 <!-- TODO: This is more like Auctioneer guarantees -->

-Auctioneer guarantees that any bid placed during the bidding phase will be processed.
+Auctioneer guarantees that any bid placed during the bid phase will be processed.
 The timestamp of the placed bid is determined by the block timestamp in which the transaction is included.
 Searchers need to be mindful of that and of the block time of the OEV Network and make sure to place their bids in time.

-That said, Auctioneer may also include bids placed before or slightly after the bidding phase.
+That said, Auctioneer may also include bids placed before or slightly after the bid phase.
 This is because Auctioneer fetches the logs from the OEV Network some time in the award phase.
-It fetches logs from a sufficient block range with some buffer to ensure the full bidding phase is included.
+It fetches logs from a sufficient block range with some buffer to ensure the full bid phase is included.
 This behavior might change in time and searchers should not rely on it.

 ## Processing fulfillments